-By making a few simple changes to the way you eat, you can cut out a lot of fat, and still enjoy the foods you like!

-To see just how straight forward reducing the amount of fat in your diet can be, see the two menus on the next page.
+By making a few simple changes to your diet, you can cut out a lot of fat, and still enjoy the foods you like!
+To see just how easy it is to reduce the fat in your diet, see the two menus on the next page.
 They have about the same number of calories, but one contains much more fat than the other.
-You can see how similar they are- they even use much of the same foods.
-By making just a few small changes, the menu on the right (30% fat) is much lower in fat that the menu on the left (38% fat).
-Note that you actually get more food to eat when you reduce the amount of fat you eat.
-That's because fat has twice the calories of either protein or carbohydrate.
+You can see how similar they are- they even use many of the same foods.
+By making just a few small changes, the menu on the right (30% fat) is much lower in fat than the menu on the left (38% fat).
+And you actually get more food to eat with the lower-fat menu.
+That's because fat has twice the calories of protein or carbohydrate.